drshahizan/learn-aspnet/project/GroupAinon/Report/readme.md

 ## Our Project

-- A web-based FIFA on the go platform
+- A web-based system which is called World Cup on the Go systems.
 - Was\Currently developed using ASPnet platform:

 ## System Design Details